 - This stuffing is perfect for sweet and savory fans.

-- Packed with lots of bold flavor from the chicharron, sweet plantains and Cuban mojo.
+- Packed .It's customizable.
+You can adjust the ingredients and spice level to suit your personal preferences.
+Packed with lots of bold flavor from the chicharron, sweet plantains and Cuban mojo.

 - Chicharrones (fried pork belly)